Neuromuscular Research Laboratory:

 Motion Analysis Lab:This lab is designed to assess movement (kinematic and kinetic) and functionally related changes and functional changes in adult mobility and balance.
 The lab has 2 AMTI force plates and 8 camera VICON motion analysis system.

 READ MORE: visit our full website at http://www.uab.edu/locolab

 This lab is also focused on the development of novel apparati useful for rehabilitation.
 Two examples include a tilt-cycle ergometer used to measure, during pedaling tasks, weakness in paretic muscles, limb loading capability, speed of movement, lateral balance stability, and rhythmic muscle activity and a new collaborative robotics system, the KineAssist MAX, a gait and balance system.
 This system allows the study of balance and postural responses to challenging functional tasks such as stairs, stepping over objects, and forward/backward pushes.

-Past and current funding received from the Foundation of Physical Therapy, Veteran’s Association, the National Institute on Disability and Rehabilitation Research, the National Institutes of Health.
+Past and current funding received for UAB stroke research and other studies from the Foundation of Physical Therapy, Veteran’s Association, the National Institute on Disability and Rehabilitation Research, the National Institutes of Health.